Remote Desktop

 Business model: Uber for pixels

-Accessing a graphical terminal (you know, with windows and widgets and such; the dominant mode of interacting with desktop computers) remotely, over the network.
+Accessing a graphical desktop (you know, with windows and widgets and such; the dominant mode of interacting with desktop computers) remotely, over the network.

 I keep forgetting the current fashionable way of doing this.
-Also, which client is popular right this second.
-And which client is compatible with which server, which is the same thing as knowing which app talks which dialect of which protocol, which the IT department is usually quiet about because they do not want to field many help requests about various exotic combinations of clients and servers and such, so they just tell you to use their preferred client.
-Inevitably there is some reason that does not work because the preferred client does not exist for your flavour of windows or requires some weird network setup which crashes something.
-To answer these and many more tedious other questions I do not even know to ask yet, I present this disordered notebook, wherein I mention the various protocols so I know what to search for.
+Also, which client is popular right now.
+And which client is compatible with which server—which is basically the same thing as knowing which app talks which dialect of which protocol, which the IT department is usually quiet about because they do not want to field a bunch of help requests about various exotic combinations of clients and servers and such, so they just tell us to use their preferred client.
+Inevitably there is some reason it does not work, because the preferred client does not exist for our flavour of Windows, or it requires some weird network setup that crashes something.
+To answer these and many other tedious questions I do not even know to ask yet, I present this disordered notebook, where I mention the various protocols so I know what to search for.

 1 Swiss army knife

 I should note for myself that a popular Swiss army knife client for Linux is Remmina.
-This seems to talk every protocol (although possibly not NX).
+This seems to speak every protocol (although maybe not NX).

 2 SSH+X11 forwarding

 The classic way is ssh with X11 display forwarding.
-In practice, this might not be simple since it needs an X server on the client machine and supporting SSH server config plus an X app on the server machine.
-It is intrinsically slow.
-If you really need to do this from outside the same intranet, you are in a bad situation.
+In practice, this is not simple, since we need an X server on the client machine, an SSH server config that supports it, plus an X app on the server machine.
+It’s intrinsically slow.
+If we really need to do this from outside the same intranet, we’re in a bad situation.
 Try Vivek Gite’s settings:

-That should open up a window on your local machine which confusingly represents an app running on a remote screen.
-Still, if you have to plug two machines together and they both run X (e.g. because they are both Linux machines) this is certainly simple and requires no software installation.
+That should open up a window on our local machine that, confusingly, represents an app running on a remote screen.
+Still, if we have to plug two machines together and they both run X (e.g. because they are both Linux machines), this is certainly simple and requires no software installation.

 3 NX

-This is the protocol, I think, spoken by X2Go.
-As far as preferred clients, popular ones are the x2go qt client (needs an X11 server) and a Python one called PyHoca-GUI.
-The web presence for X2Go looks worryingly amateur and the client versions in the repositories are ooooold.
-Some systems offer a browser client which looks tidier, but AFACIT is Linux-only.
-But it does seem to be not so laggy over bad internet connections when you set it up right.
+I think this is the protocol spoken by X2Go.
+As for clients, popular ones are the x2go qt client (needs an X11 server) and a Python one called PyHoca-GUI.
+The web presence for X2Go looks worryingly amateur, and the client versions in the repositories are ooooold.
+Some systems offer a browser client which looks tidier, but AFAICT it’s Linux-only.
+But it does seem less laggy over bad internet connections when we set it up right.

 4 VNC